 Traditional Way

-The last and most common method is to wear the shemagh traditionally.
-This best protects the face, mouth, and nose against dust, fire, or other environmental elements.
+The last and common method is to wear the shemagh traditionally.
+Traditional head coverings like the shemagh hold cultural significance and are used for protection against the sun, cold winds, and other elements.
+This is best to protect the face, mouth, and nose against dust, fire, or other elements in the environment.
 Here are the steps:

 Next, cover your forehead with the folded edge.
-Place the cloth in the Middle of your forehead and ensure the ends are equal on both sides.
+Place the cloth in the middle of your forehead and ensure that the ends are equal on both sides.

 Then, place the right side of the Keffiyeh underneath your chin.
 Take its end on your left side and left shoulder.
-Hold it steady for a while using now your left hand.
+Hold it steady for a while, using your left hand.

 Now, place the left side of the Keffiyeh over your face and pull it to the right using your right hand.
 Cover your mouth and nose.

 Knot the two ends of the Keffiyeh behind your head just right.
-Ensure that it's not too loose that the Keffiyeh falls and not too tight that you can't breathe properly.
+Make sure that it’s not too loose that the Keffiyeh falls and not too tight that you can’t breathe properly.
 Adjust the Keffiyeh when necessary.

 Tips on how to buy a Shemagh

-Now that we know how to tie a shemagh, it's time to know what to look for in buying one.
-Buying one can sometimes be overwhelming, especially if it's your first time.
+Now that we know how to tie a shemagh, it’s time to know what to look out for when buying one.
+Buying one can sometimes be overwhelming, especially if it’s your first time.

 Thus, these are some of the features that you should check out in choosing a shemagh in the market: